mileschen360/Higgs/README.md

 ### Analysis

-    All the analysis are included in the python module [py folder](py).
+    All the analysis are included in the python module (in py folder).

     - dbinfo.py
       contains database host name, user name, password.
 Input according to you setting, then change dbinfo_template.py to dbinfo.py.